Marketing and Sales Coordinator

 If you had a time machine, what would you do?

 I am a bit of a comedy nerd, to put it lightly, and love the history of it so if I could go back in time I would love to have seen the Vaudeville greats of the 1910’s and 20’s.
 Charlie Chaplin, Buster Keaton, The Marx Brothers.
 When I needed a break from the laughter, if that’s even possible, I’d go check out Harry Houdini and try to explain to him what David Blaine does in the 90’s.

 I didn’t win, but I was a semi-finalist for Teen Magazine’s Guy of the Year in 1994 as my then girlfriend nominated me without my knowledge.
 I believe my mother still has about 30 copies of that magazine as she basically bought out Barnes and Noble in North Dallas.
 If you want a copy, I’m sure I can cut a deal with her.
 Make an offer!

-Cary is a Customer Support Analyst who started as a Contractor on a few projects before officially joining the Charity Dynamics team.
+Cary started as a Contractor in Customer Support before officially joining the Charity Dynamics team in 2017.
+A few years later, he moved to Marketing/Sales.
 Prior to joining the company, he was in Los Angeles working in TV Production, on shows you have heard of like the Daytime Emmy-winning talk show “The Talk” and ones you have not such as the syndicated sitcom “Mr. Box Office.”
 His crowning achievement was writing an episode of “Mr. Box Office” entitled “Funky Friday” which first aired across the country in 2014.
 Way before that, he sold cookies and mopped floors in a bakery above an ice skating rink at a shopping mall in Dallas, TX.
 Remember malls?